Onther-Tech/tokyo-input/README.md

       {
         start_time: Time,
         end_time: Time,
-        independent_cap_ratio: Uint, // 0 for no seperated cap for the stage
+        cap_ratio: Uint, // 0 for no seperated cap for the stage
+        min_purchase_limit: Uint, // 0 for no limit
+        max_purchase_limit: Uint, // 0 for no limit
-        kyc: Boolean // check kyc for this stage
+        kyc: Boolean, // check kyc for this stage
       }
     ],
     valid_purchase: {